 • First-class venues, including a 200-seat off-Broadway-style theatre and a flexible black box

-• Vocal, dance, and movement training in addition to rigorous acting studies
+• Vocal, dance, and movement training

 • Full scenic design and costume shops

-Bachelor of Arts in Arts and Entertainment Management
+Arts and Entertainment Management

-So, after you decide which degree to pursue, the only question is, how far do you want to go?
+After you decide which degree to pursue, the only question is, how far do you want to go?
 Live your dream.
 Discover “The Dean Difference.”